beauj46/Just-Keep-Rolling/README.md

 *Can't finish a level?*

-You can do it!
-But if you're tired, you may click L after at least 20 restarts to skip to the next level.
+Click L to skip to the next level.

 *Stuck?*

 Press R to respawn.

-*Got a power up?*
+*Got a jump power up?*

 Click spacebar to use it!